mariocki/KDF9/README.md

 - `Documents` Various KDF9 and Whetstone related PDFs/HTML pages.

 ## What has not been changed
-- The ADA code is unchanged.
+- The ADA code is unchanged :)
+- I don't include pre-build binaries.
 - The test scripts are unchanged (but slightly broken ... caveat emptor).
 - The License, it's still GPLv3.

-## Using Make to build and run KDF9
+## How to build ee9 (the KDF9 emulator)
 - `make ee9`
     Build ee9 in-place in the src folder.
     There are various slightly different build options - see the top of the Makefile in the root folder to make changes if desired.